• Skip to main content

 If they are still available, reservations can be made until 5:00 pm MT on the day before your trip.

-There is a $5.00 non-refundable fee for an online calendar reservation.
+A $5.00 non-refundable fee applies to online calendar reservations.

 Remember that if the flow of the Virgin River is 150 CFS or above or there is a threat of a flash flood, the National Park Service will not issue any permits for hiking the Zion Narrows for visitor safety.

 Approximately one-third of wilderness campsites are available as Walk-in Permits and can be obtained the day before your trip starts.
-Any slot canyon or climbing permits not taken through the reservation system are available as Walk-in Permits.
+Any slot canyon or climbing permit not obtained through the reservation system is available as a Walk-in Permit.

-Wilderness campsites, climbing areas, and slot canyons that are not listed in the reservation system are only available as Walk-in Permits.
+Wilderness campsites, climbing areas, and slot canyons not listed in the reservation system are available only as Walk-in Permits.
 Plan ahead and obtain a reservation to avoid any disappointment.

 The non-refundable Wilderness Permit fee is: